japila-books/spark-sql-internals/docs/expressions/MonotonicallyIncreasingID.md

 evalInternal(input: InternalRow): Long
 ----

-NOTE: `evalInternal` is part of <<spark-sql-Expression-Nondeterministic.adoc#evalInternal, Nondeterministic Contract>> to evaluate the value of a `Nondeterministic` expression.
+NOTE: `evalInternal` is part of <<spark-sql-Expression-Nondeterministic.md#evalInternal, Nondeterministic Contract>> to evaluate the value of a `Nondeterministic` expression.

 `evalInternal` remembers the current value of the <<count, count>> and increments it.